sider/sider-docs/docs/tools/cplusplus/cppcheck.md

 ### `target`

 This option allows you to specify files or directories to analyze via Cppcheck.
-If you specify multiple targets, configure as follow:
+If you specify multiple targets, configure as follows:

 ```Yaml
 linter: